From Monday 12 July 2021, it will be . Customers, staff, and other visitors will need to use the Service NSW app to check-in.

-Master Builders can report that many contractors and building businesses have alreadyintroduced the NSW Government’s QR Code on their projects.
+Master Builders can report that many contractors and building businesses have already introduced the NSW Government鈥檚 QR Code on their projects.

 Q: How do I get my QR code?